-Figure 179: Reservation Acquire - Data Pointer
+Figure 214: Reservation Acquire - Data Pointer

-Bit Description 127:00 Data Pointer (DPTR): This field specifies the the location of a data buffer where data is 127:00 transferred from.
-Refer to Figure 12 for the definition of this field.
+Bit Description 127:00 Data Pointer (DPTR): This field specifies the the location of a data buffer where data is 127.00 transferred from.
+Refer to Figure 11 for the definition of this field.

-Figure 180: Reservation Acquire - Command Dword 10
+Figure 215: Reservation Acquire - Command Dword 10

 Bit Description

 31:16 Reserved

-15:08 Reservation Type (RTYPE): T defined in Figure 182. his field specifies the type of reservation to be create ed.
-The field is
+15:08 Reservation Type (RTYPE): This field specifies the type of reservation to be created.
+The field is defined in Figure 217.

 07:04 Reserved

-03 Reservation Key (CRKEY) che CRKEY field value.
-If this bit is s If this bit is set to a '1' and the host is a registrant, the ock is disabled and the command shall succeed registed to '1' and the host is not a registrant, the controller mand.
-If this bit is cleared to '0', then the Current Re ardless of the should return
+03 If this bit is set to a '1', the controller shall return an ecleared to '0', then the Current Reservation Key is cl

-command.
-(RACQA): This field specifies the action that is perf formed by the
+Reservation Acquire command.
+Action ( (RACQA): This field specifies the action that is perf ormed by the

-02:00 RACQA Value Description
+00.00 RACQA Value Description

-02.00 000b Acquire
+02:00 000 0b Acquire

-001b Preempt
+00 1b Preempt

-010b Preempt and Abort
+010 0b Preempt and Abort

-011b - 111b Reserved
+011b - · 111b Reserved

-Figure 181: Reservation Acquire Data Structure
+Figure 216: Reservation Acquire Data Structure

 Bytes O/M Description 7:0 М Current Reservation Key (CRKEY): The field specifies the current reservation key associated with the host.
-If the IEKEY bit is set to '1' in the command, then the CRKEY check succeeds regardless of the value in this field.
-15:8 M Preempt Reservation Key (PRKEY): If the Reservation Acquire Action is set to 001b (i.e., Preempt) or 010b (i.e., Preempt and Abort), then this field specifies the reservation key to be unregistered from the namespace.
+15:8 М Preempt Reservation Key (PRKEY): If the Reservation Acquire Action is set to 001b (i.e., Preempt) or 010b (i.e., Preempt and Abort), then this field specifies the reservation key to be unregistered from the namespace.
 For all other Reservation Acquire Action values, this field is reserved.

-Figure 182: Reservation Type Encoding
+Figure 217: Reservation Type Encoding